jlplenio/imgur-direct-links/README.md

 # Get direct links from imgur.com url

-Grabs direct links from imgur, hosted on heroku.
+Grabs direct links from imgur, hosted on heroku:
 https://imgur-direct-links.herokuapp.com/

+The Heroku webapp may be sleeping, please wait a few seconds.

 ## Development
 ### Utilizing